What Is the Customization for Added Flex?

 In general, adding flex is more often done with 14k nibs, as many softer 18k and 21k nibs do not have the resiliency to spring back after flexing - see our article on the best nibs for flex for more information.
 When combined with a regrind to needlepoint, adding flex is part of John's popular Spencerian customization.
 But the customization for added flex can be challenging for inexperienced users to utlilize, particularly when combined with other customizations.

-If you have additional questions about whether the customization for added flex would be right for you, feel free to contact us at the number or e-mail address below.
+If you have additional questions about whether the customization for added flex would be right for you, feel free to contact us at the number or [email protected].